fatihbahadir/user-crud-next/README.md

 # User CRUD with Next.js

-A user management application built using Next.js.
+A responsive user management application built using Next.js.
 This app allows users to perform CRUD (Create, Read, Update, Delete) operations on user profiles, with form validation and state management.

 ## Features
 - Create, Read, Update, and Delete users with a simple and intuitive interface.